Probing the Schwarzschild black hole immersed in a dark matter halo through astrophysical tests: The dynamics of epicyclic motion

 Fig.~\ref{fig:frequency} shows the epicyclic frequencies $\nu_r$ and $\nu_\theta$ as functions of $r/M$, as measured by a distant observer, for various values of the dark matter halo density $\rho_s$ and halo radius $r_s$.
 From the plots, it is evident that both $\rho_s$ and $r_s$ influence the epicyclic frequencies in a similar manner.
 Specifically, as $\rho_s$ and $r_s$ increase, the $\theta$-component of the epicyclic frequency, $\nu_\theta$, increases, while the radial component, $\nu_r$, decreases and shifts to larger radii.

 This behavior can be interpreted as the result of an enhanced gravitational pull caused by the increase in $\rho_s$ and $r_s$, effectively mimicking the presence of additional mass at the center of the black hole.
 In other words, the gravitational field becomes stronger.
 Thus, the rise in $\nu_\theta$ results from the growth of the second term in Eq.~\eqref{latitudal-freq-exp-distant}.
 Additionally, the stronger gravitational field pushes the innermost stable circular orbit (ISCO) outward, causing radial oscillations to occur at larger radii.
 As a result, the radial epicyclic frequency $\nu_r$ shifts to the right and decreases in magnitude.
+It must be emphasized that the present analyses of time-like geodesics and the QPOs arising from the epicyclic motion of particles around black holes embedded in a Dehnen-type dark matter halo are of significant astrophysical importance.
+Similarly, previous studies within different dark matter models also showed that dark matter can influence epicyclic frequencies and even mimic the effects of black hole rotation (see, e.g., \cite{Stuchlik2022ApJ,Xamidov25PDU}).